Dental prosthetics – basic information

 Due to their biocompatibility, high aesthetic qualities and the fact that they are the most durable of all dental ceramics, all-ceramic crowns based on zirconium oxide are a perfect solution for demanding patients.
 They constitute an alternative to a traditional metal alloy foundation even for filling gaps in the lateral sections of the dental arch.
 Zirconium oxide can be used in situations where high strength is required, for example in multi-unit bridges.

-Prostheses made using the Emax system work perfectly for veneers, reconstructing a single crown or three-unit bridges.
+Prostheses made using the ceramic system work perfectly for dental veneers, reconstructing a single crown or three-unit bridges.
 The innovative system guarantees high strength restorations with a stunning appearance (the most aesthetic ceramics in the world).
 Recommended especially in the anterior teeth.

 The innovative system guarantees restorations with both a stunning appearance (the most aesthetic ceramics in the world) and strong resistance.